isomerpages/moe-bpghs/_about-bpghs/BPGHS Code of Conduct.md

 * Return all utensils and crockery to the appropriate collection basins provided by each stall.
 * The canteen and café are the only designated places for food consumption.
 Do not bring food out of these places to any other areas.
 Easting and drinking sugary drinks are strictly prohibited in the classroom at all times.

-**DURING RECESS**
+**DURING RECESS/ LUNCH BREAK**

-* Refrain from disturbing other schoolmates by making excessive and unnecessary noise during recess.
+*   Refrain from disturbing other schoolmates by making excessive and unnecessary noise during recess/lunch break.

-* Do not loiter around classroom blocks, particularly along the corridors, during recess.
+*   Do not loiter around classroom blocks, particularly along the corridors, during recess/lunch break.

-**AFTER RECESS**
+**AFTER RECESS/ LUNCH BREAK**

-* 5 minutes before recess ends, students are to make their way back to their classrooms in a quiet and orderly manner to get ready for the next lesson.
+* 5 minutes before recess/lunch break ends, students are to make their way back to their classrooms in a quiet and orderly manner to get ready for the next lesson.
 Students are expected to be back in class at the time recess ends.

 **AFTER CURRICULUM HOURS**